Psych meds side effects / withdrawal symptoms blow!

 For more information on Sertraline, please visit https://www.nhs.uk/medicines/sertraline/

-Stayed on it for 6 months then tapered off fairly quickly and commenced with citalopram, which works well for me.
+I took this med for 6 months then tapered off fairly quickly, it wasn’t helping me and has it’s fair share of side effects.
 Each to their own though, for some people it’s been a life saver.

 Mirtazapine, sold under the brand name Remeron among others, is an antidepressant primarily used to treat depression.
 Its full effect may take more than four weeks to occur, with some benefit possibly as early as one to two weeks.
 Often it is used in depression complicated by anxiety or trouble sleeping.